-- 3.1 Members should refer to Fundamental Responsibilities of Members in APES 225 Valuation Services when providing Valuation Services to a Client or Employer as that standard imposes mandatory professional obligations on Members who provide Valuation Services. - 3.2 Fundamental Responsibilities of Members in APES 225 Valuation Services specifies professional obligations of Members in accordance with the following sections of the Code: - Section 100 Introduction and Fundamental Principles: - Section 130 Professional Competence and Due Care; - Section 140 Confidentiality; - Section 220 Conflict of Interest; and - Section 280 Objectivity All Services.
+- 3.1 Members should refer to Fundamental Responsibilities of Members in APES 225 Valuation Services when providing Valuation Services to a Client or Employer as that standard imposes mandatory professional obligations on Members who provide Valuation Services. - 3.2 Fundamental Responsibilities of Members in APES 225 Valuation Services specifies professional obligations of Members in accordance with the following sections of the Code: - Section 100 Introduction and Fundamental Principles; - Section 130 Professional Competence and Due Care; - Section 140 Confidentiality; - Section 220 Conflict of Interest; and - Section 280 Objectivity All Services.

-4. Scope and extent of work for Valuation Engagements Services
+4. Scope and extent of work for Valuation Services

 - 4.1 Members should refer to Professional Engagement and Other Matters in APES 225 Valuation Services when providing Valuation Services to a Client or Employer. - 4.2 Where a Member is determining the type of Valuation Service required in a particular circumstance, the Member should consider and agree with the Client or Employer the purpose for which the Valuation Service is to be performed, the availability of information on which to base a conclusion, and the Client's or Employer's needs. - 4.3 A Member should consider whether the Valuation Service is sufficient and appropriate for the purpose intended.
 The appropriateness of a Valuation Service for a particular purpose is dependent on the nature and sufficiency of the work performed in connection with the conclusions expressed.
 Members should view with caution constraints such as fees, availability of information and time when considering the acceptance or continuance of an Engagement or Assignment.
-A Member should consider whether or not to accept an Engagement or Assignment if the scope of work is not appropriate for the purpose for which the Valuation Service is undertaken. - 4.4 When planning the scope of work for a Valuation Service a Member should consider the extent of to which Valuation Approaches, Valuation Methods and Valuation Procedures are applied to the review, and analysis of significant information and ofcorroboration-the evidence obtained in respect-of for significant information that is indicated in APES 225 Valuation Services-of a Valuation Service. to form the basis of conclusion for each type of Valuation Service.
-The extent of work done and supporting evidence obtained is a matter for the professional judgement of the Member., but Tto assist the Member in the discharge exercise-of that judgment, a summary table is provided below:
+A Member should consider whether or not to accept an Engagement or Assignment if the scope of work is not appropriate for the purpose for which the Valuation Service is undertaken. - 4.4 When planning the scope of work for a Valuation Service a Member should consider the extent to which Valuation Approaches, Valuation Methods and Valuation Procedures are applied to the review and analysis of significant information and of the evidence obtained in respect of a Valuation Service.
+The extent of work done and supporting evidence obtained is a matter for the professional judgement of the Member.
+To assist the Member exercise that judgment, a summary table is provided below:

-Type of Valuation Service Extent of Valuation Approaches, Valuation Methods and Valuation Procedures applied in the Rreview and Aanalysis of Extent of CorroborationEevidence Obtained (SC7.13) Valuation Engagement significant information Comprehensive use of Valuation Corroboration Evidence 3 3 Approaches, Valuation Methods and Valuation Procedures applied to the review and analysis of business and industry and all other relevant significant information and factors. obtained foref significant information and factors.
-Limited Scope Valuation Engagement Limited use of Valuation Approaches, Valuation Methods and Valuation Procedures applied in the review and analysis of relevant significant information.
-Limited corroboration evidence obtained of for significant information.
-Calculation Engagement Minimal use of Valuation Approaches, Valuation Methods and Valuation Procedures applied to the review and analysis of relevant significant information.
-Little or no corroboration evidence obtained of for significant information.
+Type of Valuation Service Extent of Valuation Approaches, Valuation Methods and Valuation Procedures applied in the review and analysis of significant information Extent of evidence obtained Valuation Engagement Comprehensive use of Valuation Approaches, Valuation Methods and Valuation Procedures applied to the review and analysis of business and industry and all other significant information and factors.
+Evidence obtained for significant information and factors.
+Limited Scope Valuation Engagement Limited use of Valuation Approaches, Valuation Methods and Valuation Procedures applied in the review and analysis of significant information.
+Limited evidence obtained for significant information.
+Calculation Engagement Minimal use of Valuation Approaches, Valuation Methods and Valuation Procedures applied to the review and analysis of significant information.
+Little or no evidence obtained for significant information.